xlassmgreat/chesscom_automove/README.md

 It has two dependencies: [Chess.com Movehelper](https://addons.mozilla.org/en-US/firefox/addon/chess-com-keyboard/) and [Eeing](https://github.com/xlassmgreat/eeing).
 Make sure you install both.

 ## Usage
-This only works on the URL https://www.chess.com/play/computer and nothing else.
-Press Control to start playing (that will remain the keybinding until something more permanent is decided).
+The plugin is activated in all URLs starting with https://www.chess.com/play/.
+Press e to connect to engine and transfer moves to the board.
+For subsequent matches (if you haven't reloaded the page), press s instead (this won't open a new connection with the native app and engine).
 Make sure your move notation in Chesscom is set to Text, and not Figurine.